ivanderjmw/ip/docs/README.md

 7. Saving your data

 ### Getting Started
-To get started right away, download Java 11 and the latest Duke .jar package.
+To get started, download Java 11 and the latest Duke .jar package.

+1. Download JRE 11.
+2. Run the following command `java -Dfile.encoding=UTF-8 -jar ip.jar`
+3. Local duke files are stored in a folder named `duke_data`

-Double click the package to open the command line, and try to enter some Duke commands, like `todo Watch netflix`, `list`, and exit by entering `bye`.
+Try to enter some Duke commands, like `todo Watch netflix`, `list`, and exit by entering `bye`.

 ### Adding a Task